revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 </details>

 ---
-3.How can you differentiate pop(), remove() and del in list in python?
+3.How do you differentiate pop(), remove() and del in list in python?

 <details><summary> <b>Show Answer</b> </summary>

-i) del is a keyword, whereas remove() and pop() is a method of a list.
+i) del is a keyword, whereas remove() and pop() are methods of a list.

-ii) For deleting element del and pop() uses the index, whereas remove() uses value as parameter.
+ii) For deleting an element, del and pop() uses the index, whereas remove() uses value as parameter.

 iii) del and remove() does not return any value, whereas pop() returns the removed value.